frankc60/microservices/README.md

      "directory list" - runs a command and returns value "info" - server info command return values "hardware" - pauses a few seconds before replying

+     Try adding a pin to a message, and frankbot will respond to the event.